omarelleboudy/EmployeeManagement/README.md

 ## Features:

 - Full Account Autherntication and Control (Register, Login, Account confirmation, Account recovery with tokens) using ASP.net Identity.
+*Confirmation and reset emails are logged, rather than sent.
+Will implement later*
 - Login with Google Account.
 - Login with Facebook Account.
 - Role based Authorization.